Skip to main content

 Earn Good Grades

 One of the single best strategies for improving your chances of getting into college is to raise your grades.
 GPA is a major consideration at an overwhelming majority of colleges.
-Many schools use a tool known as an Academic Index to expedite the decision-making process and screen out applicants who don’t meet their academic qualifications—this is particularly true at highly selective schools.
+Many schools use a tool known as the Academic Index to expedite the decision-making process and screen out applicants who don’t meet their academic qualifications—this is particularly true at highly selective schools.

 The Academic Index is calculated using two primary metrics: your grades and your standardized test scores.
 The better your grades, the higher your Academic Index, and the better your chances that your application receives serious consideration.